mariomeissner/obsidian-vault/Blog/Web Development in 2023.md

 In the beginning, there was only static.
 Websites were pure HTML that was manually edited.
 If you wanted to add a new product to your online store, you would add a new `div` to your `index.html`.

+Unironically, you should still start from here if you're new to web development, and in some cases this is also enough for a very simple site.

 ## Servers and Templates

 Over time, dynamic features were introduced such as making your HTML life easier with templates, or requesting server-side data with API calls.
+Among others, Django and Ruby on Rails became extremely popular

+Django is a Python framework for web applications that became very popular alongside Ruby on Rails as a way to write most of your business logic in a language that you may already be very familiar with, rather than Javascript.
+On top of writing backend code such as API endpoints and routes, you could also leverage their templating to write more accessible HTML and simple interactivity.

+However, these frameworks missed the Javascript revolution, becoming hard to integrate with modern frameworks like React and lacking serverless capabilities.
+It's not that they can't do it (see XXX and YYY for examples on how people are tying to make it happen), but the fundamental

 ## Client-side rendering